Lean Copilot: Large Language Models as Copilots for Theorem Proving in Lean: Abstract

 \section{Abstract}

-Theorem proving is an important challenge for large language models (LLMs), as formal proofs can be checked rigorously by proof assistants such as Lean, leaving no room for hallucination.
-Existing LLM-based provers try to prove theorems in a fully autonomous mode without human intervention.
-In this mode, they struggle with novel and challenging theorems, for which human insights may be critical.
+Neural theorem proving combines large language models (LLMs) with proof assistants such as Lean, where the correctness of formal proofs can be rigorously verified, leaving no room for hallucination.
+With existing neural theorem provers pretrained on a fixed collection of data and offering valuable suggestions at times, it is challenging for them to continually prove novel theorems in a fully autonomous mode, where human insights may be critical.
 In this paper, we explore LLMs as copilots that assist humans in proving theorems.
-We introduce {\name}, a framework for running LLM inference in Lean.
+We introduce {\lc}, a general framework for running LLM inference natively in Lean.
 It enables programmers to build various LLM-based proof automation tools that integrate seamlessly into the workflow of Lean users.
-Using {\name}, we build tools for suggesting proof steps (tactic suggestion), completing intermediate proof goals (proof search), and selecting relevant premises (premise selection) using LLMs.
-Users can use our pretrained models or bring their own ones that run either locally (with or without GPUs) or on the cloud.
-Experimental results demonstrate the effectiveness of our method in assisting humans and automating theorem proving process compared to existing rule-based proof automation in Lean.
-We open source all codes under a permissive MIT license to facilitate further research.
+Lean users can use our pretrained models or bring their own ones that run either locally (with or without GPUs) or on the cloud.
+Using {\lc}, we build LLM-based tools that suggest proof steps, complete proof goals, and select relevant premises.
+Experimental results on the \textit{Mathematics in Lean} textbook demonstrate the effectiveness of our method compared to existing rule-based proof automation in Lean (\textsc{aesop}), confirming the significance of having LLMs integrated into the theorem proving workflow in Lean.
+When assisting humans, {\lc} requires only \textbf{2.08} manually-entered proof steps on average (3.86 required by \textsc{aesop}); when automating the theorem proving process, {\lc} automates \textbf{74.2\%} proof steps on average, \textbf{85\%} better than \textsc{aesop} (40.1\%).
+We open source all code and artifacts under a permissive MIT license to facilitate further research.